 Hospitalist Contract Negotiation: Physician Negotiating Tips

 There are two ways a hospital can be staffed.
 Either the hospital employs them, or there’s a staffing company/physician group that contracts with that hospital to staff the hospital with hospitalists.
-I find that most companies want to keep the rates standard, especially if there’s an hourly rate involved.
-I mean, the variables for any hospitalist job are the base salary.
+Most companies want to keep the rates standard, especially if there’s an hourly rate involved.
+The variable for any hospitalist job is the base salary.
 And the shift expectations per year, month, or hourly rate, usually with the shift differential.

 Main Areas of Hospitalist Employment Contract That You Can Negotiate

 Contract negotiation can be complex in this case.
 Some movements and contract agreements are reachable if it’s just a base salary.
-However, there will be a narrow range of what the action could be on a base salary.
+However, there will be a narrow range of actions on base salary.

 And then, as long as the shifts are required, they can move them.
 In some places, the longer the physician has been with that company or hospital, the more their expectations may change over time.
 And that’s a place that we can sometimes negotiate.